Isbo2000/AutoHotKey-Numpad/README.md

-Collection of AutoHotKey scripts by me
+AutoHotKey script that uses the numpad as a macro keyboard.

-No guarentee that they will work on your computer or with your setup
+No guarentee that it will work on your computer or with your setup.

-(only one so far)

 # Numpad
 **To use:**